 If you test your URL, it should now open the Survey123 field app and immediately open your survey.

-The survey needs to be downloaded to your device before it can be opened.
+The survey must be downloaded to your device before it can be opened.

-The URL will now open the Survey123 field app and your survey, and fill the given question with the answer you defined.
+You can now use the URL to open the Survey123 field app and your survey, and fill the given question with the answer you defined.
 You can populate multiple questions in the one survey URL.
 Field names are case sensitive.

 - Optionally, you can add coordinates to the URL, defining a location for a geopoint question in the survey.
-To do this, type ¢er=, and then type the coordinates.
-Type the latitude and then longitude coordinates in decimal degrees, separated by a single comma.
+To do this, type ¢er=, and type the coordinates.
+Type the latitude and longitude coordinates in decimal degrees, separated by a single comma.
+You can optionally add altitude in decimal meters as a third value, also separated by a single comma.

 Your final URL should look similar to the following: